jafudi/flexpair-hugo-site/flexpair.com/content/_index.md

 how_it_works:
   enable: true
   block:
-  - subtitle: "Primary Speciality"
+  - subtitle: "First Use Case"
-    title: "You Will Not miss Your All misunderstandings"
+    title: "Task handovers with and without desktop cloning"
     description: "Protect your design vision and leave nothing up to interpretation with interaction recipes.
 Quickly share and access all your team members interactions by using libraries, ensuring consistency throughout the."
     image: "images/features-01.png"

-  - subtitle: "Secondary Speciality"
+  - subtitle: "Second Use Case"
-    title: "Say hello to no-code The Advance Creation"
+    title: "Testing and reviewing the results together"
     description: "From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
 Make mind-blowing of New interactions everyday without ever having to write any new code."
     image: "images/features-02.png"